JujuAdams/PictureFrame/docs/4.1/Considerations.md

 &nbsp;

+GameMaker offers a lot of relatively low-level tools for customising the render pipeline.
+You can adjust cameras, view, the application surface, the GUI layer coordinate space, window dimensions, window borders, display update frequency ...
+I'm probably forgetting a few.
+The point of PictureFrame is to avoid having to tweak all of these values which is always time-consuming and often frustrating, especially when deploying across multiple platforms.
+However, part of the trade-off is that PictureFrame is dealing with a lot of systems and as such expects things to be set up in a certain way.
+This page goes through the assumptions that PictureFrame makes.

+&nbsp;

 PictureFrame has a handful of version compatibility requirements:

 - You must use GameMaker 2024.14 or later.
 - You must use Android SDK 34 or later.
 - You must use iOS 11 or later.

+Outside of this, PictureFrame is only limited by whatever GameMaker mandates.

 &nbsp;